 Launched at COP27

-The IAAS project was launched during COP27 with participants from the European Commission, UNEP, UNEP Copenhagen Climate Centre, the University of Costa Rica, Afrique Energie Environnement, and the Indonesian Research Institute for Decarbonization.
+The IAA6 project was launched during COP27 with participants from the European Commission, UNEP, UNEP Copenhagen Climate Centre, the University of Costa Rica, Afrique Energie Environnement, and the Indonesian Research Institute for Decarbonization.

 Watch the launch event and hear more details on the scope and goals of the project here.